 For your basic word processing, internet researching, Facebooking machine, you should look to something more like a Chromebook.
 You can get Chromebooks for a few hundred bucks, and they’ll help your student with their basic school needs, but these are pretty basic computers.
 If you use Google Docs, which is a great FREE alternative to Microsoft Office, it’s all based online so it doesn’t eat up storage on the computer.

+A smartphone is a necessary technology for college.
 This is a tricky subject.
-You’ve got your die-hard apple people and your die-hard android people and they just don’t agree.
+You’ve got your die-hard Apple people and your die-hard Android people, and they just don’t agree.
 Here’s the thing though, aside from a few things, they’re very similar.
-Android and Apple phones come in 32 and 64 gig models, most phones these days have a pretty decent camera, and you can find great apps for every phone.
+Android and Apple phones come in 32 and 64GB models.
+Most phones these days have a pretty decent camera, and you can find great apps for every phone.

-One more thing to add to your back-to-school shopping list, OneSupport.
-By giving them OneSupport, you’ll be giving them 100% U.S. based support that’s available 24/7.
-You can’t go with them when they go off to college, but you can send us!
+One more thing to add to your technology for college shopping list is OneSupport.
+By equipping your student with OneSupport, you’ll be giving them 100% U.S.-based tech support that’s available 24/7.
+You can’t go with them when they go off to college, but OneSupport is like having a tech guru there!

-Thanks to our special contributor Chris Eldridge
+Thanks to our special contributor, Chris Eldridge.